-Withdrawal prior to the first day of class

-of any term less a \$30 withdrawal fee -

-Fall and Spring Semesters.

-The first through the fifth working day100% l ess a \$30 withdrawal fee The sixth through the fifteenth working day The sixteenth through the thirtieth working day After the thirtieth working day None

-S and SS Fall and Spring Semesters.

-Prior to and including the last day to register

-for or add S and SS courses 100% less a \$30 withdrawal fee
+Withdrawal prior to the first day of class of any term 30 withdrawal fee Fall and Spring Semesters.
+The first through the fifth working day 30 withdrawal fee The sixth through the fifteenth working day 75% The sixteenth through the thirtieth working day 50% After the thirtieth working day None S and SS Fall and Spring Semesters.
+Prior to and including the last day to register for or add S and SS courses 30 withdrawal fee

-The next five working days

-The next ten working days

-After the 50% period None

-Summer Term
+Eχ

+pens

+Š

+&amp;

+₽.

+cia

+A

+죠:
-The first through the fifth working day 100% less a \$30 withdrawal fee The sixth through the tenth working day The eleventh through the twentieth working day After the twentieth working day None tudent Expenses nd Financial Aid Refund Policy

-S and SS Summer Term

-Prior to and including the last day to register

-for or add S or SS courses100% less a \$30 withdrawal fee

-The next five working days

-The next ten working days

-After the 50% period
+The next five working days The next ten working days After the 50% period 50% Summer Term ······································· The first through the fifth working day 100% less a \$30 withdrawal fee The sixth through the tenth working day The eleventh through the twentieth working day 50% After the twentieth working day None S and SS Summer Term Prior to and including the last day to register for or add S or SS courses 100% less a \$30 withdrawal fee The next five working days 75% The next ten working days 50% After the 50% period None These schedule dates are posted in the Rusiness Office

 These schedule dates are posted in the Business Office.